 Embryo transfer is usually done after two to five days of egg retrieval.
 This step is usually painless.
 However, you may feel mild cramping.

 Your doctor will insert a tube (catheter) into your vagina through the cervix and into the uterus.
 Then he or she will attach a syringe to the end of the catheter.
 This syringe contains one or more embryos hanging in a small amount of fluid.

 Next, your doctor will place the embryo or embryos into the uterus by the syringe.
-If it succeeds, an embryo will implant in the uterus lining about six to ten days after the egg retrieving.
+An embryo will implant in the uterus lining about six to ten days after the egg retrieving if it succeeds.

 What to expect after Embryo Transfer Procedure?